swiftlang/swift/docs/EmbeddedSwift/IntegratingWithSDKs.md

 We'll also make sure to dynamically set the Swift compiler's target architecture based on the pico board used.
 This is to support both RP2040 and RP2350 in ARM mode, and RP2350's RISC-V mode.

+Finally, we'll make sure to recursively gather all Pico SDK-related compiler definitions in order to append them to our `swiftc` command.

 ```cmake
 cmake_minimum_required(VERSION 3.13)